Revisiting Group Differences in High-Dimensional Choices: Method and Application to Congressional Speech: 40 Years of Political Discourse in the U.S. Senate

-In the TV-TBIP model, the term distributions of the topics are also influenced by the polarity scores of the speakers.
-This means that liberal speakers use different terms than conservative ones even when they are talking about the same topic.
-To analyze this we inspect the term compositions of the topics for a liberal speaker with ideal point value $1$ and a conservative one with ideal point value $-1$.
-Table~\ref{tab:tableposneg} displays the most frequent terms per topic for speakers with a liberal and a conservative position for session~114.
-We restrict this analysis to a session at the end of the observation period as in this session the latent dimension clearly allowed to discriminate between Republican and Democrat speakers.
+GST present estimated partisan phrases for selected periods, i.e., phrases which allow to differentiate most between a Republican and a Democrat speaker (see Table~1 on p.~1325 which provides the 10 most important partisan phrases for every 10th session).
+In the TV-TBIP model, partisan phrases emerge on the topic level because the term distributions of the topics are influenced by the polarity scores and the ideal points of the speakers.
+To identify partisan phrases on topic level, we inspect the term compositions of the topics for a liberal speaker with ideal point value $1$ and a conservative one with ideal point value $-1$.
+More formally, we compare the term distribution $\bf{\beta} \exp\{\bf{\eta}\}$ with $\bf{\beta} \exp\{\bf{-\eta}\}$.
+Table~\ref{tab:tableposneg} displays the most frequent terms of each topic for these speakers.

+In this analysis, our focus is on session 114, which occurs at the end of the observation period and where the latent dimension distinctly enables discrimination between Republican and Democrat speakers.
+In line with GST, who identify \emph{puerto rico} as a partisan phrase, we also see that \emph{puerto rico} is among the most frequent positive or negative terms for Topics 1, 17 and 24.
+E.g., for Topic~17 we estimate an appearance rate of $0.049$ for Democrats and $0.03$ for Republicans.
+GST find rates of 42 (R) and 79 (D) per 100,000 phrases.
+Further, also in line with GST, \emph{religious freedom} appears among the most frequent term only for Republicans.
+GST find this term to appear 34 times per 100,000 phrases for Republicans and 4 times for Democrats.
+The TV-TBIP results also highlight the topic where this word appears, i.e., Topic~22.

-Results indicate that for Topic~21 -- which is about natural resources and energy -- a speaker with a positive, i.e., a liberal, ideal point uses terms like \emph{energy efficiency} or \emph{clean energy} when talking about this topic while a conservative one uses terms like \emph{keystone xl} (a pipeline project by TC Energy) or \emph{energy security}.
+In addition to GST, e.g., our results indicate that for Topic~21 -- which is about natural resources and energy -- a speaker with a positive, i.e., a liberal, ideal point uses terms like \emph{energy efficiency} or \emph{clean energy} when talking about this topic while a conservative one uses terms like \emph{keystone xl} (a pipeline project by TC Energy) or \emph{energy security}.
 For Topic~5, which is about monetary policy, we find on the liberal side terms like \emph{financial crisis} and \emph{consumer protection} but on the conservative side \emph{banking housing} and \emph{monetary policy}.
+For Topic~11, which is about climate change/public health, the term \emph{climate change} is used three times more often by a speaker with ideal point 1 compared to one with $-1$.
+GST also detect climate change as a partisan phrase with 94 (D) and 23 (R) appearances per 100,000 phrases.